Fahmida-Anjum/CSE-366-3---2021-2-60-027-/Assignment_2/Readme.md

 In this report, I have discussed the application of a genetic algorithm (GA) to optimize task assignments in a multi-robot system.
 I have introduced new approaches added to the GA implementation to improve optimization effectiveness.

-#Approach: I utilized a GA approach comprising initialization, evaluation, selection, crossover, mutation, and replacement steps.
+Approach: I utilized a GA approach comprising initialization, evaluation, selection, crossover, mutation, and replacement steps.
 The GA implementation was enhanced with new approaches to address specific optimization challenges.

-'New Approaches:'
+New Approaches:
 (1) Fitness Function Enhancement:
 I enhanced the fitness function to consider task priority, workload balance, and robot efficiency.
 Task priorities were weighted to prioritize critical tasks effectively.